amixtum/dangerous-deliveries/README.md

 The config directory contains all data files necessary to compute the game

-If you would like to add an [lsystem](https://en.wikipedia.org/wiki/L-system), or use a different one, create a new file (adhering to the format described in lsystem0.txt) in the config directory and set:
+If you would like to add an [lsystem](https://en.wikipedia.org/wiki/L-system), or use a different one, create a new file in the config directory, adhering to the format described in lsystem_example.txt, and prefix it with `small_` or `medium_` to make it visible to the level selector for 40x20 or 80x40 maps respectively

-    lsystem <filename>

-in config/window.txt
+e.g. `small_my_lsystem.txt` will be visible when selecting small maps and viewable as `my_lsystem.txt`.

+For other map sizes, edit `window.txt` and change `game_width` and `game_height` to a reasonable number.
+WARNING: Large maps will be slow.

+To use an lsystem without the level selector, change `lsystem` in `window.txt` to the name of your lsystem file in the `config` directory.